logo

 speaker

-Got it and then obviously we're in a pretty dynamic environment and macro environment right now.
-I'm curious what you're hearing from customers on both retail and industrial front in terms of expectations going forward.
-There's maybe a lot of increasing pull forward of imports and maybe if interest rates come down housing and industrial looks better.
+Got it.
+And then obviously we're in a pretty dynamic environment and macro environment right now.
+Curious what you're hearing from customers on both the retail and industrial front in terms of expectations going forward.
+There's maybe a lot of increasing pull forward of imports and maybe if interest rates come down, housing and industrial looks better.
 So curious what your conversation with customers has been.

 speaker